The 8 Formal Theory of Constraints Applications

 Click on any link to be taken to a more detailed explanation.
 (Before you point it out … yes, there are 9 headings below and I said there were 8 Theory of Constraints applications.
 Well, formally there are 8, but this includes “Distribution and Supply Chain.”
 I just prefer to separate the two sub-topics. )

-- Synchronous Manufacturing This gives manufacturers the fastest and most direct path to large-scale, bottom-line improvements.
+- Synchronous Manufacturing –synchronizing the plant using the DBR technique.
+This gives manufacturers the fastest and most direct path to large-scale, bottom-line improvements.
 Typical results include reduced inventories, reduced manufacturing lead times, increased service levels/superb on-time delivery, and increased productivity.
+Experiments indicated that the TOC solution out-performed “Just In Time” (kanban) in pretty much any circumstances.
 We’ve included a business case calculation, if you’re interested.

 - Throughput Accounting Even the accounting profession has conceded that traditional fully-allocated Cost Accounting causes managers to make wrong decisions.
-Activity-Based-Costing is just as bad, if not worse.
+And not just marginally bad; REALLY, REALLY bad decisions.
 Throughput Accounting is the alternative, a basis for sensible decision making for manufacturers.
 Throughput Accounting, now formally included in the curriculum of the Management Accounting qualification, is a natural partner of a Synchronous Manufacturing implementation.
+In fact we take it much further than most; it has applications to pricing and continuous profit growth that even most TOC users don’t recognize.

 - Distribution The TOC offers an approach to having the right parts in the right location in the right quantity at the right time, with a minimum of effort … while contradicting most of the rules of conventional Distribution thinking.
 Common outcomes include close-to-100% availability of product with inventories in the system reduced by 50% or more.

-- Specific Management Skills development.
+- It’s arguable whether these constitute an Application or fall under the heading of “Thinking Processes.”
+But some specific Management Skills can be extracted from the TOC Thinking Processes and taught to managers as a tool for daily use.
 These simple skills have a major impact – how to construct win/win solutions when there’s a conflict, how to make sure that a course of action will indeed generate the outcomes you want and will not generate the outcomes you don’t want, and how to plan the transition from how things are today (whatever the issue) to how they need to be.

 Return to home: Fast, massive performance improvements